grantjenks/python-diskcache/docs/sf-python-2017-meetup-talk.rst

 Backends
 --------

-* Choices have very different designs and tradeoffs.
+* Backends have very different designs and tradeoffs.

 Frameworks